mine260309/openbmc-intro/Porting_Guide.md

    motherboard.
 * `phosphor-ipmi-fru-properties` defines extra properties of the inventories.
 * `phosphor-ipmi-sensor-inventory` defines the sensors from IPMI.
+* `romulus-ipmi-inventory-sel` defines inventories used for IPMI SEL.

 For inventory map and fru-properties, they are similar between different systems, you can refer to this exmaple and make one for your system.